pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 > *I nevertheless interpreted the heart shape romantically, for I was a romantic.*

 ------
 Before leaving for Mexico, I had a lot of life admin to sort, and I managed to tick everything off in the few hours before my flight: I hired a van through an app and sent all my belongings to self-storage.
-I booked a cleaner - also via app - to handle the move-out process while I watched her livestream.
+I booked a cleaner – also via app – to handle the move-out process while I watched the cleaner lady livestream.
 I checked out with my landlord through an app as well.
 I even arranged a driver to deliver some of my plants to a friend.

 Everything ran smoothly.
 It was the kind of efficiency you could only experience in China.

-I had no attachment to any of the above - except for the plants I sent to my friend.
+I had no attachment to any of the above – except for the plants I sent to my friend.
 Because among them, I left My Flower.

-My Flower, or more precisely, my Desert Rose - was a small potted plant.
+My Flower, or more precisely, my Desert Rose – was a small potted plant.
 I’m not sure why, but whenever I think of her, the phrase “My Flower”, not “Desert Rose” comes to mind.
 By the time I gave her away, I had kept her for around ten years.
 Desert Roses are common enough, but My Flower was one of its kind.

 As you might have seen, I moved a lot over the years.
 I couldn’t take My Flower with me internationally, but I brought her almost everywhere else I went.
-Every time I moved, I picked up new plants - but no matter how many more plants I came to own, there was only one *Her*.
+Every time I moved, I picked up new plants – but no matter how many more plants I came to own, there was only one *Her*.

 Mum and I bought her from a tricycle vendor on one of our evening walks during my first or second year of secondary school.
-I’m pretty sure the appeal was that this plant - which looked like a small green radish with a funky hairdo - required almost no watering.
-She was a small, skinny thing - light green stems with a few stubborn leaves.
+I’m pretty sure the appeal was that this plant – which looked like a small green radish with a funky hairdo – required almost no watering.
+She was a small, skinny thing – light green stems with a few stubborn leaves.
 If I ever had a sister, this is how she would’ve looked like.

-My Flower was under my sole care - not that she needed much.
+My Flower was under my sole care – not that she needed much.
 I kept her in a corner by the window and watered her every week or two.
 She never showed any real growth.
 Years after joining the family, her trunk remained thin.
 Every now and then she’d sprout one thick leaf, but it would fall off before turning fully green.

 Still, no matter how sad she looked, there was always a sprout somewhere, and I had the peace of mind that she would never die.

 On one of my no-human-contact days, self-studying at home, I remember wondering if all my friends had forgotten about me.
-Then a surprise came: two of my classmates visited me over the summer and even brought a birthday present - it took me many years to receive another one.
+Then a surprise came: two of my classmates visited me over the summer and even brought a birthday present – it took me many years to receive another one.

 They pointed at My Flower and asked what this radish-looking thing was.
 I told them it was a Desert Rose.
 One of them asked, “If it’s called a Desert Rose, can it bloom?”

 That’s when I realised I had never considered that question.
-I did some research, and learned that Desert Roses not only could bloom, but were supposed to have very beautiful flowers.
+I did some research, and learned that Desert Roses not only can bloom, but are supposed to have very beautiful flowers.
 Worse, from the pictures online, it was clear that My Flower looked significantly underdeveloped compared to others her age.

-I felt guilty and resolved to take better care of her - which mostly meant moving her into a bigger pot and hoping she knew what to do.
+I felt guilty and resolved to take better care of her – which mostly meant moving her into a bigger pot and hoping she knew what to do.